-As a result of these issues, you could have the feeling of an incomplete bowel movement or see mucus in your stool.
+As a result of these issues, you could have the feeling of an incomplete bowel movement or notice mucus in your stool.

 3. Digestive problems

-Frequent nausea and vomiting can be more warning signs of colon problems, as well as a burning feeling.
+Frequent nausea and vomiting can be more warning signs of colon problems, as well as heartburn.

-Another indicator that is worth keeping in mind is not feeling full after eating a meal that should fill you.
+Another indicator worth keeping in mind is not feeling full after eating a meal that should’ve been satisfying.

 Warning signs of colon cancer

 It’s definitely normal to be tired in today’s world.
-However, it could be a warning sign when no matter how much you sleep or what kind of activity you do during the day, you’re always sluggish, lethargic, and sleepy.
+However, it could be a warning sign when you’re always sluggish, lethargic, and sleepy regardless of how much you sleep or what kind of activity you do during the day.

 The appearance of blood or changes in stool color, size, or shape is a sign that you shouldn’t ignore as stated by the Mayo Clinic in this report.

-You should also watch out for these changes if you have polyps in your intestine since they can become cancerous with time.
+You should also watch out for these changes if you have polyps in your intestine as they could become malignant over time.

 It is important to take care of your intestinal health.
 Now that you know the symptoms of irritable bowel syndrome, stay tuned for any changes.
 Consult your doctor if you have any of them.
 Maintain a healthy diet and exercise regularly.